Vegan Puppy Feeding

 The supplements (protein powder, calcium/phosphorus, zinc/copper) can be added to 20g of coconut yoghurt or 40g of vegetable puree.

 As you can see, puppies have specific needs.
-It is quite possible to achieve healthy, balanced growth with a vegan diet.
+It is very well possible to obtain a healthy, balanced growth with vegan feeding.
 Specialist vets such as Lisa Walther from DietPet or Uwe Romberger from veganvet will be happy to help you create recipes that meet your needs.

 One thing in particular is close to our hearts: